drimescodes/alx-pre_course/0x01-git/README.md

-“my second commit
+“my second commit"
-Not for the weak”
+"Not for the weak”